 When you visit your dentist, you receive a comprehensive examination of your teeth and mouth.
-Your dentist has the professional equipment, and knowledge to identify any potential oral problems at an early stage, often before they cause any pain, discomfort or other symptoms.
-This is important because it means smaller dental health issue can be addressed quickly, before they develop into larger, more complicated ones!
+Your dentist has the professional equipment, and knowledge to identify any potential oral problems at an early stage, often before they cause any pain, discomfort, or other symptoms.
+This is important because it means smaller dental health issues can be addressed quickly before they develop into larger, more complicated ones!

 What Happens When You Miss Treatments

 Even after going to check-ups and have been advised that you have a dental problem that requires treatment, you might be tempted to find a few reasons to delay.